WHAT YOU SHOULD KNOW ABOUT Maier Law Group’s Role as an External Attorney Investigator

 What to Expect When Working with MLG

-You should expect MLG to be responsive to your needs.
-Generally, you will get a response within 24 hours, and often right away.
-Even on nights and weekends, if something is urgent, one of the MLG team can generally be available to speak with you.
+You should expect MLG to be responsive to your questions and concerns.
+Generally, you will get a response within 24 hours, and often, right away.

-You should expect fair and efficient billing.
-If you have a question about the bill or feel as though we have made an error, please speak up.
+You should expect to be billed twice a month, and you should expect fair and efficient billing.
+If you have a question about the bill or feel as though we have made an error, please bring this to our attention.
 We are transparent in our billing and will engage in open dialog if you have concerns.

 You should expect an attorney-client engagement letter that’s clear and lays out our ethical obligations.
 Likewise, you should expect MLG to observe the highest ethical practices.